Key points:

 If the thought of understanding the investment world feels overwhelming, it is ok to seek counsel from qualified financial advisors.
 In fact, Solomon actually recommends seeking counsel in Proverbs 15:22.

-Finally, once we have developed an investment plan, we must regularly give our investments attention by
+Finally, once we have developed an investment plan, we must maintain our investments by –

 - reassessing our long-term goals with life changes,